opendatateam/udata/docs/develop.md

 $ mkproject udata  # for virtualenvwrapper with configured project dir
 ```

+uData expect to run with Python 2.7,
-If your system is using Python 3 as primary Python installation,
+so if your system is using Python 3 as primary Python installation,
 don't forget to specify the python version with the `-p` parameter:

 ```shell